spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/install-with-kubectl.md

    Note the following:

    - `proxy-url` and is an optional parameter in case you want to use a proxy in your cluster, and it is supported in Controller Version 1.0.45 and above.
    - `disable-auto-update` is an optional parameter (set to “false” by default).
-In case you want to disable the controller’s auto-update functionality you can set it to “true”.
+In case you want to disable the controller's auto-update functionality you can set it to “true”.

 3. Load the parameters into the cluster configuration:
    `kubectl apply -f configMap.yaml`